rht-labs/sonar-auth-openshift/README.md

 ## Installation

-This plugin is not currently hosted anywhere.
-So build and place this plugin on to the volume where Sonarqube reads plugins at startup.
+This plugin is currently hosted at [rht-labs](https://github.com/rht-labs/sonar-auth-openshift/releases/latest).
+The latest jar is [here](https://github.com/rht-labs/sonar-auth-openshift/releases/latest/download/sonar-auth-openshift-plugin.jar).
+You can build it locally and place this plugin on to the volume where Sonarqube reads plugins at startup if modifying it.
 Typically, this might be `/opt/sonarqube/data/plugins`.

 The service account can be used as the oauth client in OpenShift.
 The service account that runs Sonarqube should have a redirect uri that references the route that Sonarqube is using.
 You must specify this service account in the DeploymentConfig.